Asymptotic stability for the Dirac--Klein-Gordon system in two space dimensions: Hidden structure within the Dirac--Klein-Gordon equations

 and \bel{eq:1001} \aligned {x_a \over t} {x_b \over t} \Psi^* \gamma^0 \gamma^a \gamma^0 \gamma^0 \gamma^b \Phi = {x_a x_b \over t^2} \Psi^* \gamma^0 \gamma^a \gamma^b \Phi = - {r^2 \over t^2} \Psi^* \gamma^0 \Phi \,. \endaligned \ee Thus we are led to \bel{eq:900} \Psi_+^* \gamma^0 \Phi_+ = \Psi^* \gamma^0 \Phi - {r^2 \over t^2} \Psi^* \gamma^0 \Phi = {s^2 \over t^2} \Psi^* \gamma^0 \Phi. \ee Gathering together the above results finishes the proof. \end{proof}

-\begin{remark} It is interesting to consider what other Dirac-Dirac interactions terms possess a useful hidden decomposition as in Lemma \ref{lem:hidden-KG}.
-We recall that $\psi^*\gamma^0\psi = \bar{\psi}\psi$ transforms as a Lorentz scalar and $\bar{\psi}\gamma^\mu\psi$ transforms as a Lorentz vector.
-This suggests $\bar{\psi}\gamma^\mu\psi$ is the next most obvious nonlinearity to consider.
-However, a calculation shows that $\bar{\psi}\gamma^\mu\psi$ does not possess any useful structure.
-For example, replicating the argument for $\bar{\psi}\gamma^0\psi$ in the proof of Lemma \ref{lem:hidden-KG}, we find \eqref{eq:1001} instead appears with a positive sign $+(r/t)^2 \Psi^* \gamma^0 \Phi$.
-This means that we cannot obtain a factor of $(s/t)^2$ as in \eqref{eq:900}. \end{remark}
+\begin{rembold} The above Lemma gives the key improvement that the quadratic interaction term $\Psi^* \gamma^0 \Phi$ can be written in terms of other quadratic interactions which always involve at least one `Klein-Gordon type' field.
+It is also interesting to note that other Dirac-Dirac interactions terms do not possess the above useful decomposition.
+For example, replicating the argument for ${\psi^*}\psi$ in the proof of Lemma \ref{lem:hidden-KG}, we find \eqref{eq:1001} instead appears with a positive sign $+(r/t)^2 \Psi^* \gamma^0 \Phi$.
+This means that we cannot obtain a good factor of $(s/t)^2$ as in \eqref{eq:900}.
+Similar problems occur for ${\psi^*}\gamma^0\gamma^\mu\psi$.
+In this sense, general nonlinear terms $\psi^* H \psi$ under assumption \textbf{H1a} are more difficult to treat. \end{rembold}

-Since the Dirac-Dirac interaction term $\psi^*\gamma^0\psi$ appears as a sourcing for the Klein-Gordon equation, we will need to act \emph{un}modified Lorentz boosts $L$ on this term.
+Since the Dirac-Dirac interaction term $\psi^*\gamma^0\psi$ appears as a sourcing for the Klein-Gordon equation when \textbf{H2b} is assumed, we will need to act \emph{un}modified Lorentz boosts $L$ on this term.
 The following Lemma surprisingly shows that when distributing these Lorentz boosts across the interaction term, they in fact turn into the modified boosts $\hL$.